US blocks UN Security Council demand for humanitarian ceasefire in Gaza | Law-Order

 US blocks UN Security Council demand for humanitarian ceasefire in Gaza

-The United States on Friday vetoed a United Nations Security Council demand for an immediate humanitarian ceasefire in the war between Israel and Palestinian militant group Hamas in Gaza, diplomatically isolating Washington as it shields its ally.

-Thirteen Security Council members voted in favor of a brief draft resolution, put forward by the United Arab Emirates, while Britain abstained.
-The vote came after U.N.
-Secretary-General Antonio Guterres made a rare move on Wednesday to formally warn the 15-member council of a global threat from the two-month long war.
-"It's not an issue about isolation.
-It's an issue about what we think is best to try to end this conflict as soon as possible and also to help facilitate more humanitarian assistance going into Gaza," Deputy U.S. Ambassador to the U.N.
-Robert Wood told reporters ahead of the vote.

-"We can't just snap our fingers and the conflict stops.
-This is a very, very difficult situation," he said.
+"What is the message we are sending Palestinians if we cannot unite behind a call to halt the relentless bombardment of Gaza?"
+Deputy UAE U.N.
+Ambassador Mohamed Abushahab asked the council.
 The United States and Israel oppose a ceasefire because they believe it would only benefit Hamas.
 Washington instead supports pauses in fighting to protect civilians and allow the release of hostages taken by Hamas in a deadly Oct.
 7 attack on Israel.

+Deputy U.S. Ambassador to the U.N.
+Robert Wood told the council that the draft resolution was an imbalanced text "that was divorced from reality, that would not move the needle forward on the ground in any concrete way."
+"Although the United States strongly supports a durable peace in which both Israelis and Palestinians can live in peace and security, we do not support this resolution's call for an unsustainable ceasefire that will only plant the seeds for the next war," said Wood.

+The U.S. had offered substantial amendments to the draft resolution, including a condemnation of the Hamas attacks on Oct.
+7 that Israel says killed 1,200 people and say 240 people taken hostage.
+Britain's U.N.
+Ambassador Barbara Woodward said her country abstained because there was no condemnation of Hamas.

 A seven-day pause - that saw Hamas release some hostages and an increase in humanitarian aid to Gaza - ended on Dec.
 1. After several failed attempts to take action, the Security Council last month called for pauses in fighting to allow aid access to Gaza, which Guterres on Friday described as a "spiraling humanitarian nightmare."